Nadal reaches Madrid Open quarters, Barty into final - WHIZ News

 Nadal struggled at times against the aggressive style of the 76th-ranked Popyrin but was able to stay in control for most of the match on the Magic Box center court.

-“I knew he was coming with confidence, he has this energy that the young players have,” Nadal, 13 years older, said.
+“I knew he was coming with confidence, he has this energy that the young players have,” Nadal said.
 “From what I could do, it was a good match, and I’m happy to make it to the quarterfinals again here.”

 Third-ranked Daniil Medvedev lost to Cristian Garin 6-4, 6-7 (2), 6-1.
 The Chilean broke serve twice in the third set to reach his second Masters 1000 quarterfinal.